My American Big Tour

 15 months from North to South America

 My first serious, long and well-prepared trip took place in 1996.
-I had travelled around Europe before, but looking from a serious backpacker perspective, that was more a warm up for trans-American crossing from New York City to Argentina and then back to Peru.
+I had traveled around Europe several times before, for more than a month.
+However, from a serious backpacker’s perspective, those journeys were merely a warm-up for my trans-American crossing from New York City to Argentina and then back to Peru.

 There was no internet, no smart phones and no digital sources of information at that time.
-Lonely Planet guides, National Geographic magazines, books from a local library, a lot of imagination and on-the-spot improvisations.
+I relied on Lonely Planet guides, National Geographic magazines, books from a local library, a lot of imagination and on-the-spot improvisations.

 Fascination with pre-Columbian civilizations

-After an extensive period of preparation, the long-anticipated day for my flight across the Atlantic finally came, signaling the start of my worldwide adventure.
+After an extensive period of preparation, the long-anticipated day for my flight across the Atlantic finally came, signaling the start of my worldwide adventure – the American Big Tour.

 I had a desire to travel by motorbike; however, I was aware from day one that this was practically impossible.
 The significant barriers included bureaucratic challenges at the borders, impassable roads during the rainy season, and high expenses.
-My budget was exceedingly tight, since I faced considerable financial losses in the last moments.
-Nevertheless, I was able to gain support from various sponsors, commenced writing for newspapers and reporting for the primary radio station in Slovenia.
+My budget was exceedingly tight, since I faced considerable financial losses in the last month before departure.
+Nevertheless, I managed to gain support from several sponsors.
+I also began writing for newspapers and reporting for the main radio station in Slovenia.

 I explored the east coast of the USA by public transport, took a drive-away option from Philly to Portland in Oregon and arrived to Los Angeles on the legendary Greyhound bus.
 It was a challenge to buy a motorbike compatible with my budget and expectations to cross the continent.